“Early detection and a structured treatment plan allowed Boaz to stabilise quickly and return to a normal routine.”

-I’d like to introduce you to Boaz, a gorgeous 5-year-old Vetaround patient.
+I’d like to introduce you to Boaz, a gorgeous 5-year-old VETaround patient.

 Caitlin contacted me to visit Boaz because he wasn’t his usual bubbly self and he lacked energy, so after running a variety of tests, I diagnosed him with diabetes.